junes/py4dmx/README.md

 Some examples:

+ * dmx.py --help
+   shows the list of options.

  * dmx.py -s
    reads server setting and credentials from config file dmx.cfg to login and to return the current session id.